 \section{Abstract}

-Given a compact metric space $X$, the collection of Borel probability measures on $X$ can be made into a complete metric space via the Kantorovich metric (see \cite{Hutchinson}).
-We generalize this well known result to projection valued measures.
-In particular, given a Hilbert space $\mathcal{H}$, consider the collection of projection valued measures from $X$ into the projections on $\mathcal{H}$.
-We show that this collection can be made into complete metric space via a generalized Kantorovich metric.
-As an application, we use the Contraction Mapping Theorem on this complete metric space of projection valued measures to provide an alternative method for proving a fixed point result due to P. Jorgensen (see \cite{Jorgensen2} and \cite{Jorgensen}).
-This fixed point, which is a projection valued measure, arises from an iterated function system on $X$, and is related to Cuntz Algebras.
-We also show that the space of positive operator valued measures from $X$ into the positive operators on $\mathcal{H}$ can be made into a complete metric space, via the same generalized Kantorovich metric.
+Given a compact metric space $X$, the collection of Borel probability measures on $X$ can be made into a compact metric space via the Kantorovich metric \cite{Hutchinson}.
+We partially generalize this well known result to projection-valued measures.
+In particular, given a Hilbert space $\mathcal{H}$, we consider the collection of projection-valued measures from $X$ into the projections on $\mathcal{H}$.
+We show that this collection can be made into a complete and bounded metric space via a generalized Kantorovich metric.
+However, we add that this metric space is not compact, thereby identifying an important distinction from the classical setting.
+We have seen recently that this generalized metric has been previously defined by F. Werner in the setting of mathematical physics \cite{Werner}.
+To our knowledge, we develop new properties and applications of this metric.
+Indeed, we use the Contraction Mapping Theorem on this complete metric space of projection-valued measures to provide an alternative method for proving a fixed point result due to P. Jorgensen (see \cite{Jorgensen2} and \cite{Jorgensen}).
+This fixed point, which is a projection-valued measure, arises from an iterated function system on $X$, and is related to Cuntz Algebras.